Sora-yx/SA2-Sonic-New-Tricks/README.md

 ![alt text](https://i.imgur.com/R0yKuew.gif)

-## More levels beatable

-Just like Better Miles, this mod will allow Sonic (or any speed character) to beat more stage than what they originally can, most of the Tails and Eggman stages should now be beatable.
-Shadow Bounce Bracelet

 ## The bounce for Shadow has been added.

 "But Sora, there is already a code in the mod manager for that"
-- I'm aware of that, but this feature in the mod has 2 advantages over the code:
+- I'm aware of that, but this feature in the mod has two advantages over the code:
 	- the upgrade won't be displayed on him, so it won't look weird.
 	- The code originally makes the game crashes when using Metal Sonic's Black Shield, this is not the case here.

+## More levels beatable

+Just like Better Miles, this mod will allow Sonic (or any speed character) to beat more stage than what they originally can, most of the Tails and Eggman stages should now be beatable.

 ## Disable Homing Attack grunt sound.